subzerocloud/showcase/netlify-postgresql-neon/README.md

 # Northwind Traders (by subZero)
-## Running on Vercel + PostgreSQL (Neon)
+## Running on Netlify + PostgreSQL (Neon)
 This is a demo of [subZero library](https://www.npmjs.com/package/subzerocloud) capabilities, leveraged in a NextJS app, to automatically expose a PostgREST compatible backend on top of the underlying database.

-See the live version at [northwind-postgresql.vercel.app/](https://northwind-postgresql.vercel.app/) and [source code](https://github.com/subzerocloud/showcase/tree/main/vercel-postgresql-neon) on GitHub.
+See the live version at [northwind-postgresql.netlify.app](https://northwind-postgresql.netlify.app) and [source code](https://github.com/subzerocloud/showcase/tree/main/netlify-postgresql-neon) on GitHub.

 ## Features / Advantages
 - Integrates in your codebase as a library (no need to deploy a separate service)